 If one spouse is paying alimony or separate maintenance to another spouse prior to their divorce being finalized, then the alimony is taxable to the extent the payments exceed 50% of the spouse's imputed community income.

 The reason for this is that each spouse is considered to already own half of the community income, so transfers of those amounts are non-taxable.
 Amounts in excess of the community income allocations are income to the receiving spouse and deductible to the paying spouse.
 (See pages 5 and 6 of Publication 555.)

-Income from Separate Property is Sometimes Community Income
+Income from Separate Property

 In Idaho, Louisiana, Wisconsin, and Texas, income generated by separate property is still considered community income.
 So in these states, the only income that will be classified as separate income are distributions from an IRA, Social Security benefits, and alimony.
 By contrast, in Arizona, Nevada, New Mexico, and Washington, income from separate property is considered separate income.